-- Consider patient airway anatomy and condition for proper airway adjunct selection. - EMTs are able to suction tracheostomies. - A If approved, adjuncts considered "rescue airways" such as the {LMA or Dual Lumen Airways} may be appropriate primary airway devices. - P {LMA} is recommended as the primary airway except in extreme cases such as airway edema. - Confirm correct placement of advanced airway by at least five methods:
+- Intubate if apneic. - Consider patient airway anatomy and condition for proper airway adjunct selection. - AEMTs can suction tracheostomies - A If two attempts with an ETT are not successful, move to an adjunct device. - If approved, adjuncts considered "rescue airways" such as the LMA or Dual Lumen Airways} may be appropriate primary airway devices. - P LMA is recommended as the primary airway except in extreme cases such as airway edema. - Confirm correct placement of advanced airways by at least five methods: